grisov/quickDictionary/readme.md

 ### Save changes
 After each manipulation of the profile (create/update/delete) it is necessary to save changes using V key in the add-on control mode (NVDA+Y).
 By pressing this key you will hear the message about successful saving of the changes.

+### Dialog "Voice Synthesizers Profiles"
+You can open a dialog with a list of voice synthesizers profiles from the NVDA menu - press NVDA+N, go to the "Tools" submenu, then - "Quick Dictionary" and activate the item "Voice synthesizers profiles..." or just press the P key in add-on control mode.
+For each profile in list specified its number, synthesizer name, voice name, and the language associated with that profile.
+To activate a profile, go to it with up or down arrow keys and press Enter, or just press the number that corresponds to the profile number.
+Other operations with voice synthesizers profiles are also available in the specified dialog.
+To perform one of the following actions - go to the corresponding button in the dialog or use the key indicated in brackets:
+* create new profile (F7)
+* change selected profile (F4)
+* delete selected profile (F8 or Delete)
+* refresh the list (F5)
+* save changes (F2)

+Note: By default, the associated language is set to "- Immutable language -".
+This means that switching to this synthesizer will not be performed.
+The process of changing the associated language for each profile will be described below.

 ### Choice of associated language
 To associate a profile with the desired language, follow these steps: